 The Council considers the BII group is able to pay their debts as they fall due for a period for at least 12 months from signing these accounts.
 In the event financial performance does not meet expectation the Council will need to consider the options for the group and take significant steps to enable the group to continue in the longer term.
-The Council is closely monitoring the group's financial performance and position and based on current projection the Council considers that there are no material uncertainties related to events or conditions that cast significant doubt on the charity's ability to continue as a going concern and the going concern basis remains appropriate.
-The BII's cash position has improved steadily over 2018 and in budget to improve further over 2019.
+The Council is closely monitoring the group's financial performance and position and particular in light of the Covid19 impact in early 2020.
+Government support in the form of furlough has been used with the BIIAB as trading has been significantly reduced, this will also allow the staff to be brought back into the business on a phased business in line with improved trading.
+There are business opportunities around Covid19; the membership organisation has seen growth during pandemic and has also grown revenues from its Marketplace partners using the BII platform to promote their services, the Government announcements regards training and apprenticeships provide a significant opportunity to the BIIAB.
+The BII's cash position has improved steadily over 2019 and in budget to improve further over 2020.
+Our current cash reserves plus trading opportunities mentioned allow us to be confident in our status as a going concern.